Djinang language: Sounds

-The Djinang language is based on a set of 24 phonemes, of which only three of those phonemes are vowels; giving Djinang a high consonant-vowel ratio of seven (Maddieson 2013).
+The Djinang language is based on a set of 24 phonemes, of which only three of those phonemes are vowels; giving Djinang a high consonant-vowel ratio of seven.
 This differs from most Pacific languages as they tend to favor larger vowel variation along with a modest set of consonants.
 Thus most Pacific languages customarily have average to low consonant-vowel ratios.

 Consonants

 Djinang has 21 consonants.
-In Djinang orthography, they are /p, t, ṯ, tj, k, b, d, ḏ, dj, g, m n, ṉ, ny, ŋ, l, ḻ, w, rr, r, y/.
-The underlined letters are retroflex (Waters 1979).
 All languages in Australia share similar sound systems characteristic of few fricatives and sibilants, and the only allophones, are allophones of plosives.
-For example, the phonemes /b/, /d/, and /g/ could be sounded as /p/, /t/, and /k/ in certain Aboriginal languages (Capell 1979).
-However, in Djinang there is a clear contrast between those phonemes along with the phonemes of tj/dj (Waters 1979).
+For example, the phonemes /b/, /d/, and /g/ could be sounded as /p/, /t/, and /k/ in certain Aboriginal languages.
+However, in Djinang there is a clear contrast between those phonemes along with the phonemes of c/ɟ.

 Vowels

-Of Djinang's 24 phoneme set, only three are vowels, /a/, /i/, and /u/.
+Of Djinang's 24 phoneme set, only three are vowels.
 In addition to the low vowel count, or because of it, there are also no instances of diphthongs or triphthongs.
-Moreover, there is no distinction of vowel length; however, there are instances of vowel lengthening when certain conditions are met, but they do not warrant a unique designation (Waters 1979).
+Moreover, there is no distinction of vowel length; however, there are instances of vowel lengthening when certain conditions are met, but they do not warrant a unique designation.

 Syllable structure

-The syllable structure of the Djinang language would be classified as moderately complex (Maddieson 2013).
-It has three underlying syllable patterns CV, CVC, and CVCC (Waters 1979).
-Because of Djinang's syllable patterns there are very few words that actually start with vowels or with consonant clusters e.g. str in straight (Koch 2007).
+The syllable structure of the Djinang language would be classified as moderately complex.
+It has three underlying syllable patterns CV, CVC, and CVCC.
+Because of Djinang's syllable patterns there are very few words that actually start with vowels or with consonant clusters.